ethereum/ethereum-org-website/src/content/enterprise/index.md

 ### Notarization of data {#notarization-of-data}

-- [BBVA](https://www.ledgerinsights.com/bbva-blockchain-loan-banking-tech-award/) _details of finalized loans are hashed and recorded on mainnet_
+- [BBVA](https://www.ledgerinsights.com/bbva-blockchain-loan-banking-tech-award/) _details of finalized loans are hashed and recorded on Mainnet_
-- [Splunk](https://www.splunk.com/en_us/blog/security/the-newest-data-attack.html) _data integrity can be ensured by periodically writing hashes of indexed data to mainnet_
+- [Splunk](https://www.splunk.com/en_us/blog/security/the-newest-data-attack.html) _data integrity can be ensured by periodically writing hashes of indexed data to Mainnet_
-- [ANSA](https://cointelegraph.com/news/italys-top-news-agency-uses-blockchain-to-fight-fake-coronavirus-news) _Italy's largest news agency fights fake news and enables readers to verify the origin of news stories by recording them on mainnet_
+- [ANSA](https://cointelegraph.com/news/italys-top-news-agency-uses-blockchain-to-fight-fake-coronavirus-news) _Italy's largest news agency fights fake news and enables readers to verify the origin of news stories by recording them on Mainnet_
 - [Verizon](https://decrypt.co/46745/verizon-news-press-releases-ethereum-full-transparency) _logs press releases on Ethereum to ensure corporate accountability and trust_
 - [Breitling](https://www.coindesk.com/breitling-arianee-all-new-watches-ethereum) _records provenance and repair history of watches on Ethereum_